-Before enrolling, students who may wish to obtain a license (credential/certificate) must get current information from the credentialling agency in the state where they seek a license or licensure status upgrade, comply with their requirements, and follow their procedures.
+Before enrolling, students who may wish to get a license (certificate) must get current information from the state education dept. where they seek licensure or licensure status upgrade, comply with its requirements, and follow its procedures.
 All applicants are responsible for:

-- Being thoroughly informed about licensure requirements. - Understanding Cambridge College education programs and policies, and how differences between non-licensure and licensure programs may affect plans for licensure. - Checking with the credentialling agency before enrolling, to verify acceptability of their Cambridge College program chosen for the license sought.
+- Being thoroughly informed about licensure requirements. - Understanding Cambridge College education programs and policies, and how differences between non-licensure and licensure programs may affect plans for licensure. - Checking with the state education dept. before enrolling, to verify acceptability of their Cambridge College program chosen for the license sought.
 State requirements may impact program choice.